 If you're looking to "go beyond" the assignments you're receiving through Distance Learning for All, this is a great resource to access extended learning opportunities.
 Click the image below to access the website.

 Our nutrition services department is hard at work, continuing to provide free breakfast and lunch to children in the community between the ages of 1-18.
-Since the state-mandated school closure, we have served nearly 50,000 meals.
+You can find out more about the free meal program on our website.

 While all meals are free, you may want to consider applying for free or reduced-price school meals if your financial situation has changed.
 This week, the Oregon Department of Education and the Department of Human Services announced plans to give money for meals (EBT cards) to families with children eligible for free or reduced-price school meals, even if they have received meals from the school since buildings closed in March.
 The benefits are equivalent of the price of one free lunch and one free breakfast for each eligible child.